urbien/urbini/README.md

 Appnet
 =======
 See an [article on Appnet and its goals](https://github.com/urbien/urbini/wiki/Appnet).
-Developers can think of Appnet as mashups++.
-Instead of custom ad hoc code connecting the apps Appnet offers a unified method of mapping any web api into a browser-based database, so that app dev that uses data from multiple sites is greatly simplified.
+Think of Appnet as mashups++.
+Instead of custom ad hoc code connecting the apps, the Appnet offers a unified method of mapping any web api into a browser-based database.
+Apps can now use data from multiple sites as if it was one site.

 Here are the steps:
 1. Use mobile/tablet browser create an App on http://Urbien.com.
 In desktop browser go to http://urbien.com/app/UrbienApp.
 Then click on App gallery and click on + icon in navbar.

 2. Using a browser define backbone model(s) that will be created from a WebAPI.

 3. Each model has a property sync.
-Paste in it an adapter script that will map json returned by WebAPI into backbone model objects.
+Paste into it an adapter script that will map json returned by site's WebAPI into backbone model objects.
 See Urbien Groupon app as a sample.

+4. Anyone can create an app, models and adapter for someone else's site.
+Anyone can create IFTTT-like connectors between apps using simple JavaScript.

 App dev for the rest of us
 ======================